harked/awesome-ai-tools-for-builders/README.md

-# 🧠 Awesome AI Tools for Indie Hackers 🚀
+# 🧠 Awesome Tools for 'AI Native' Indie Makers 🚀

-> A curated list of **powerful AI tools, APIs, libraries, and products** that help indie hackers build, launch, and grow faster.
+> A curated list of **powerful AI tools, APIs, libraries, and products** that help indie makers plan, build, launch, grow, monetize, and automate faster.

 Inspired by the legendary [awesome](https://github.com/sindresorhus/awesome) list by @sindresorhus.